 This industry therefore needs a convenient method to measure viscosity that avoids potential problems with accuracy and excess sample volume, and which is conveniently part of their quality measurement system.
 It also needs techniques that can be used to predict protein solution stability, so as to inform molecular design and formulation development.
 This project is thus developing tools and analyses to measure properties of protein solutions and to identify measures that predict protein solution stability.

 This method (combined with scattering and other biophysical techniques) is now exploring correlations between viscosity, solution stability and cluster dynamics.
 Measuring the effects of pH, temperature, and salts is central to improving product yield during concentration of monoclonal antibodies (mAbs) in purification processes.
-Complex behavior is observed, and in some cases, flow can induce aggregation.
+Complex behavior is observed, and in some cases, flow may induce aggregation.
 The effects of pH and concentration are being measured over a much broader range than previously reported by others.
 The results demonstrate the failure of existing colloidal rheology models.
 This result strongly motivates theoretical modeling and model experiment studies.
 Specifically, two approaches are in progress: 1.) model colloids that possess simple directional interactions are being tested to find out the properties that deviate from existing models and 2.) a new theoretical model for protein solutions is being developed.

 Air-water and oil-water interfaces are present throughout manufacturing and in final protein therapeutic products.
 The rheology of proteins at these interfaces is of special relevance to aggregation phenomena, because there proteins collect, may slightly denature and begin to aggregate.
 Interfaces therefore provide a natural model for instability.
 Unfortunately, interfacial rheology is not widely available, and data is thus sparse.
 To meet this need, a new method for dilatational interfacial rheology is being adapted for protein solutions, so that it will use smaller volumes and have wider dynamic range.
 These properties will be measured for a few proteins of interest under a wide range of solution conditions, and compared with bulk aggregation kinetics.